Be prepared for the school holidays!

-As the Easter Holidays get closer, it is important to know how to treat minor first aid injuries which are common in primary school age children.
-With the weather (hopefully) improving, your kids will be raring to get outside and play!
+As the holidays get into fully swing, it is important to know how to treat minor first aid injuries which are common in primary school age children.
+With the weather looking to stay, your kids will be raring to get outside and play!
 Read on for advice on how to treat the most common injuries caused from playing outside.

 Cuts and Grazes

 Bleeding caused by a small cut or graze is very easily treated.
 Ensure the wound is clean by rinsing under running water or using an alcohol-free wipe.
 Pat the wound dry and cover around the area with sterile gauze.
 Clean the area around the wound with soap and water, make sure to wipe away from the wound and use a clean swab for each stroke.
 Pat the area dry and apply a sterile dressing (e.g. a plaster).

 Sprains and Strains